Race training in preparation for the Northern Night Cup. SI timing will be used.

 2 or 3 competitors will set off at the same time, on different courses; there will be some common controls, some different controls.
 You have to check your codes and make sure that you punch your control.

 Some maps have most of the paths removed.
-You should have time to do 2 courses.
+You should have time to do 2 courses and also collect a couple of controls.

 Over the winter months this is in the dark, so you need a torch*.
 We go out orienteering, usually with a navigational focus.
 Call it training or just playing, it’s as hard as you want it to be, both physically and technically!